TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffFormat.rst

     Currently, only approved translations are exported and available via the TYPO3 :ref:`translation server <xliff-translating-servers>`.

+    ..  versionchanged:: 12.0
+        By default, only approved translations are taken into account when parsing XLF files.
+Set the option :ref:`requireApprovedLocalizations
+        <typo3ConfVars_sys_lang_requireApprovedLocalizations>` to :php:`false`
+        to use all translations.

 ..  index:: !
 Path; EXT:{extkey}/Resources/Private/Language
 ..  _xliff-files: